-Plan Feature Highlights How the Plan Works You may contribute to the Plan through payroll deductions on a before- tax basis.
+Plan Feature Highlights How the Plan Works You may contribute to the Plan through payroll deductions on a before-tax basis.
 When you have reimbursable dependent care expenses, you can receive your money back tax-free, up to the amount that is in your account when you ask for reimbursement.
 Eligibility You are eligible if you are an employee classified on payroll as a US regular employee of Marsh & McLennan Companies or any subsidiary or affiliate of Marsh & McLennan Companies (other than Marsh & McLennan Agency LLC and any of its subsidiaries (MMA) and Mercer PeoplePro).
-You are eligible if you are an employee classified on payroll as a US regular employee of Marsh & McLennan Agency LLC - Corporate (MMA-Corporate), Marsh & McLennan Agency LLC - Alaska (MMA-Alaska), Marsh & McLennan Agency LLC - Southwest (excluding MHBT Inc.) (MMA-Southwest), Marsh & McLennan Agency LLC - Northeast (excluding Corporate Consulting Services Limited) (MMA-Northeast), or Security Insurance Services and certain employees of Marsh & McLennan Agency LLC - West, the P&C client team who transferred to MMA from Marsh on January 1, 2015 (employees who are coded in PeopleSoft to Codes M66AD4 and M66AD5) (MMA-West).
+You are eligible if you are an employee classified on payroll as a US regular employee of Marsh & McLennan Agency LLC - Corporate (MMA-Corporate), Marsh & McLennan Agency LLC - Alaska (MMA-Alaska), Marsh & McLennan Agency LLC - Southwest (excluding MHBT Inc.) (MMA-Southwest), Marsh & McLennan Agency LLC - Northeast (MMA-Northeast), or Security Insurance Services.
 See "Participating in the Plan" on page 3 for details.
-F · · · · · · · · · · · · · · · · · · · Enrollment You are eligible to enroll: within 30 days of the date you become eligible during Annual Enrollment.
+Enrollment You are eligible to enroll: within 30 days of the date you become eligible during Annual Enrollment.
 You must enroll each PLAN YEAR in order to participate in the Dependent Care Flexible Spending Account.
 Contributions You can contribute: between \$120 and either: \$2,500 per year if you are married and you and your spouse file separate income tax returns, or \$5,000 per year if you are single or if you are married and you and your spouse file a joint income tax return.
 Reimbursements In general, the Plan will reimburse expenses: for care provided to your qualifying family members during the hours that you and your spouse are working, looking for work, or attending school full time that generally could be applied as a dependent care tax credit on your tax return if you did not use the Plan for dependent care services in the plan year for which you make contributions.

-Plan Feature Highlights Unused Contributions In accordance with IRS rules, you will forfeit any account balance remaining in your Dependent Care Flexible Spending Account not used to pay eligible expenses incurred between January 1 and December 31 of the plan year if they are not submitted by March 31 of the following year.
+Unused Contributions In accordance with IRS rules, you will forfeit any account balance remaining in your Dependent Care Flexible Spending Account not used to pay eligible expenses incurred between January 1 and December 31 of the plan year if they are not submitted by March 31 of the following year.
 You have until March 31 of the following year to submit claims for reimbursement of eligible expenses you incur during the plan year.

-Qualifying Family Members Generally, a qualifying family member is: your qualifying child under age 13 who lives with you for more than half the year, if you claim your child as a dependent on your tax return a dependent of any age, like a parent, grandparent, brother or sister, who is physically or mentally not able to provide self-care, who lives with you for more than half the year, and whom you claim as a dependent on your tax return your spouse who is physically or mentally not able to provide self-care and who lives with you for more than half the year.
-Contact Information See "Participating in the Plan" on page 3 for more details.
-For more information, contact: Trion Spending Account Service Center (Claims Administrator) 2300 Renaissance Boulevard King of Prussia, PA 19406 Phone: +1 866 324 4087 Fax: +1 888 788 1928 Website: http://trion.lh1ondemand.com Marsh & McLennan Companies does not administer this plan.
+Plan Feature Highlights Qualifying Family Members Generally, a qualifying family member is: your qualifying child under age 13 who lives with you for more than half the year, if you claim your child as a dependent on your tax return a dependent of any age, like a parent, grandparent, brother or sister, who is physically or mentally not able to provide self-care, who lives with you for more than half the year, and whom you claim as a dependent on your tax return your spouse who is physically or mentally not able to provide self-care and who lives with you for more than half the year.
+See "Participating in the Plan" on page 3 for more details.
+Contact Information For more information, contact: Trion Spending Account Service Center (Claims Administrator) 2300 Renaissance Boulevard King of Prussia, PA 19406 Phone: +1 866 324 4087 Fax: +1 888 788 1928 Website: http://trion.lh1ondemand.com Marsh & McLennan Companies does not administer this plan.
 Trion's Flexible Spending Account's decisions are final and binding.